BarabaraLee/Online-Voting-Web-App/README.md

 2. The online registration and admin panel functionalities are the same as those of 'Online-Registration-with-Administration-Panel' web app, whose source code can be found in BarabaraLee's github.

 3. It is required that each voter can vote for only one musician, and only one time.
-These requriements are not implemented into the source code considering the possibility of future change of requirements.
+The requriements are not implemented into the source code considering the possibility of future change of requirements.
+(One can set up a 'vote_status' column in the 'register_user' table to enforce these requriements.)

 4. .
 See the folder 'OnlineVotingWebAppDemo' for the demonstration of using this web app, with screenshots.